music and song connecting the past with the present

 shawm, rauschpfife & crumhorn

-The Hexachordia trio offer a fresh approach to music of the sixteenth and seventeenth centuries.
+The Hexachordia trio offers a fresh approach to early music.
 We recreate the instrumental flexibility that was a key feature in music-making at the time.
 The ability to play a number of different musical instruments along with the possession of a good singing voice was essential for professional musicians.
-Each of us, therefore, specialises in a range of instruments of this period, allowing us to perform a wide range of ensemble music in a number of different instrumental and vocal combinations.
+Each of us, therefore, specialises in a range of instruments of this period, allowing us to perform a wide repertoire of ensemble music in a number of different instrumental and vocal combinations.